frame-lang/frame_transpiler/README.md

-# Frame Language Transpiler v0.8.0
+# Frame Language Transpiler v0.9.0

-Hi!
-So very glad you are interested in Frame.
-Frame system design markdown language for software architects and engineers.
-It is an easy to learn textual language for defining system specifications that can generate both UML documentation as well as code in 8 langauges:
+Frame is a language for designing systems.
+It is easy to learn and can generate both UML documentation as well as code in 8 programming languages:

 * C++
 * C#